cyclus/cyclus.github.com/source/user/tutorial/add_commod_recipe.rst

 denoted as **exclusive**.
 An exclusive transfer excludes partial fulfillment;
 it must either be met fully or not at all.
 This mode supports concepts such as the trading of individual reactor assemblies.
-In combination with the notion of mutual requests, complex instances of supply and demand are enabled.
+In combination with the notion of mutual requests (one request that can be met through multiple commodities), complex instances of supply and demand are enabled.

 Finally, requesting facilities, institutions and